 Timely access to a diagnostic colonoscopy is essential to reduce bowel cancer deaths and minimise distress and anxiety in people experiencing symptoms or those with a positive screen awaiting investigation.

 Thank you to everyone who signed the e-petition.
 The signing deadline has now passed with over 3,500 signatures collected during the 28-day period.
-We look forward to sharing any developments once it has been presented to the House of Representatives.

 The Colonoscopy Wait-time Guarantee e-petition was presented to the House of Representatives on 21 May 2018 and has recently been referred to the Minister for Health.